Maxim Sytch

 Maxim Sytch is an organizational scholar and Professor of Management and Organizations at the Ross School of Business at the University of Michigan.
 He is known for his work on the dynamics of knowledge and influence in interorganizational networks and in legal systems.
 His work has shown that small-world networks can be inherently unstable structures, how the dynamics of networks communities can sustain invention, and how organizations can influence their legal environments and judicial arbiters.

 Sytch is an Associate Editor of Administrative Science Quarterly.

 Biography

 After completing his Ph.D. at the Kellogg School of Management at Northwestern University, Sytch held appointments at the Ross School of Business at the University of Michigan as an Assistant Professor of Management and Organizations from 2009 till 2014, and as Sanford R. Robertson Assistant Professor from 2012 till 2013.
 In 2014, he became Michael R. and Mary Kay Hallman Fellow, and Associate Professor of Management and Organizations, and in 2021, he was appointed the Professor of Management and Organizations.
-Since 2018, he serves as an Associate Editor of Administrative Science Quarterly.
+Since 2018, he has been an Associate Editor of Administrative Science Quarterly.